TheWaveWarden/odin2/installers/linux/README.txt

 |========================|

 1. Unzip contents to some folder
-2. Launch a terminal in that folder (right-click in folder -> Open In Terminal)
+2. Launch a terminal in that folder (right-click empty space in folder -> Open In Terminal)
 3. Type in "bash install.sh"
 4. Hit Enter